 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - Faster burst: Shoots at higher frequency (10 vs 6 flaps/sec) to capture the decisive moment.

 - More affordable: Was released into a lower priced segment (13 percent cheaper at launch).

 - More modern: Was introduced somewhat (1 year and 3 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the D500 comes out slightly ahead of the D750 (8 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D500 comes out slightly ahead of the D750 (8 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the D750 or the D500.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the D750 or the D500 handle or perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is why expert reviews are important.
+This is where reviews by experts come in.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.